Zhanaozen massacre: Investigations

 On 9 January 2012, it was reported that six Kazakh government bodies, "including the public commission, the government's body composed of civilian volunteers and officials, and several others set up by the authorities," were conducting investigations of the Zhanaozen massacre.
 Kazakh authorities claimed that they had asked the UN to participate in the investigations, but a spokesman for the office of the secretary-general said that the Office of the High Commissioner for Human Rights had not "been invited or requested to help investigate."

 A trial of protesters began in Aktau in May 2012.
 Many defendants complained that they had been physically abused, and some even tortured, while in police custody and during interrogation.
 Some witnesses also claimed they had been threatened by police into giving false testimony.
 Several opposition figures were arrested in connection with the protests, including journalist Janbolat Mamai, politician Serik Sapargali, Democratic Choice of Kazakhstan leader Vladimir Kozlov, and theater director Bolat Atabaev.
 Human Rights Watch protested the arrests, stating that "If the Kazakh authorities can prove these political activists were involved in the violence in Zhanaozen, they shouldn't need to resort to using vague and undefined criminal allegations to imprison them ...
 The 'inciting social discord' charge should be dropped immediately and those against whom there is no evidence of any violent activity should be released from custody."
 Anti-censorship group ARTICLE 19 described the charges as "spurious" and "alarming", warning that the arrests of Atabaev and others would have "a chilling effect on freedom of expression in Kazakhstan".
 Amnesty International described the charge against Atabaev as "trumped-up", designating him a prisoner of conscience, "detained solely for exercising his right to freedom of expression".

 Two further trials of security officials are currently taking place.
 In one, 5 police officers are accused of shooting demonstrators.
 In the other, the former chief of a police detention centre in Zhanaozen is being prosecuted in relation to the death of a suspect who was allegedly beaten to death.

 In the media

 Tony Blair gave damage-limitation advice to Nazarbayev and helped him craft a response which was later delivered before Western media.
-On July 2015 Kazakh band Nazarbayev Terror Machine released their first album "Zhanaozen" dedicated to the massacre.
+In July 2015 Kazakh band Nazarbayev Terror Machine released their first album "Zhanaozen" dedicated to the massacre victims.